 "Edward R. Murrow was the greatest exponent of the Bill of Rights I have ever met.
 Everything we did had to do with the rights of the individual under our Constitution.
 Every show we ever did, if you examine it carefully, you will find within it the Bill of Rights.
 That was his function.
 And we were able to do it because we were independent."

 About This Interview

 In her three-hour Archive interview, Mili Lerner Bonsignori describes her transition from ballet dancer to television editor.
 She speaks of her work as an editor on the celebrated CBS documentary series See It Now, and details the benchmark shows "The Case Against Milo Radulovich AO589839," "A Report on Senator Joseph R. McCarthy," and "A Conversation with Dr. J. Robert Oppenheimer."
 She shares her opinions on co-producers Edward R. Murrow (who also served as host) and Fred W. Friendly, and talks of the program's production schedule.
 Bonsignori then outlines her work editing Small World and CBS Reports, and discusses editing the CBS Reports program "Hunger in America."
-She describes her later freelance work, such as that with Charles Kuralt and the two documentaries for which she won Emmy Awards, ...But What About the Children? and CBS Reports: The Defense of the United States: A Call to Arms.
-She also discusses the changes that have affected the field of editing through the years, such as the advent of videotape.
+She describes her later freelance work with Charles Kuralt, and comments on the two documentaries for which she won Emmy Awards, ...But What About the Children? and CBS Reports: The Defense of the United States: A Call to Arms.
+She also discusses how the advent of video tape affected the field of editing.
 Michael Rosen conducted the interview in Kissimmee, FL on December 11, 1998.